 and Rome, a number of faculty-led short-term courses in Spain, China, Japan offer students opportunities to incorporate a global dimension into their education The University, of course, also recognizes that a sustained period of study in another culture is desirable and offers, through consortia affiliation agreements, one of the most extensive networks for full-term foreign study of any major university.

 Full-term study abroad is not a requirement, nor an entitlement of a Fordham education.
 Rather, sophomores earn the right to do a full-term program abroad during their junior year by submitting an application statement that advances a clearly reasoned academic purpose and demonstrates adequate preparation and genuine enthusiasm for learning about and experiencing other cultures.
 In addition, applicants to full-term programs must be in good academic standing (GPA of 3.00 or better) and have a clear disciplinary record.

 Prospective applicants should consider the following general guidelines:

-- Submission of all application forms on stipulated dates is essential to secure necessary approvals and the transferring of credits.
+- of all application forms on stipulated dates is essential to secure necessary approvals and the transferring of credits.

-- A Fordham equivalent full-course semester load is required; grades earned abroad (C or better only) are recorded on transcripts, but with the exception of those from the London Dramatic Academy and Fordham in Granada are not calculated in the students’ GPA.
+- A Fordham equivalent full-course semester load is required; grades earned abroad (C or better only) are recorded on transcripts but are not calculated in the students’ GPA.